danrichmond/incoming_asteroid/README.md

 Welcome!

 I developed this Python script to request data from NASA's NeoWs API then parse the JSON data looking for potentially hazardous asteroids passing by Earth's vicinity within seven days.
-A message is composed containing a few attributes about each potentially hazardous asteroid and is sent to a user's email.
+A message is composed containing a few attributes about each potentially hazardous asteroid.
+The message is then sent to a user's email.
 You may also send the message through SMTP to a cell phone (e.g. xxxxxxxxxx@txt.att.net) as a text message.

 Setup:
 Simply fill in the properties at the top of asteroid_alert.py, save, exit, then run: python asteroid_alert.py